TiVo

 TiVo DVR box with remote

-The TiVo is the best DVR for most users and although it requires a monthly fee, there is no easier to use and complete DVR.
+TiVo is arguably the best DVR for most users, and although it requires a small monthly fee or a larger lifetime fee, there's still no easier to use and more complete DVR.
+On April 29, 2016, Rovi announced it would buy TiVo for $1.1 billion.
+The company became known as TiVo Corporation.